-\end{Theorem} In fact, for general function $f$ being a positive real-valued arithmetic function, then one can obtain some much better results by involving the theory of Fourier series \cite{Va} and exponential sums \cite{GK}.
-For example, one can refer to \cite{B,LWY,MS,MW,St}.
+In general, for $f$ a positive real-valued arithmetic function, one can obtain some much better results by using the theory of Fourier series and exponential sums.
+For example, one can refer to \cite{B,LWY,MS,St}.
 In this paper, we consider the following general result.
-We can improve previous results for some special arithmetic functions considered by Bordell\'{e}s \cite{B}, Stucky \cite{St} and Liu-Wu-Yang \cite{Wu}.
+We can improve previous results for some special arithmetic functions considered by Bordell\`{e}s \cite{B}, Stucky \cite{St} and Liu-Wu-Yang \cite{Wu}.